 • Glucose + ibuprofen + thermos + at least 2L drinking water

-• Trash bags (no trash cans at mountain passes)
+• Trash bags (no trash cans at mountain passes — pack it in, pack it out)

 💡 Heart-to-Heart Advice